Linoleic acid: structure, synthesis, metabolites, function, foods

 It is the precursor of bioactive lipid mediators with autocrine and paracrine effect, which are involved in the regulation of many cellular processes.
 Similarly to arachidonic acid and docosahexaenoic acid, when released from membrane phospholipids, it may be oxidized in reactions catalyzed by enzymes such as 12-lipoxygenase (EC 1.13.11.31), 15-lipoxygenase (EC 1.13.11.33), cyclooxygenases (EC 1.14.99.1), soluble epoxy hydrolase (EC 3.3.2.10), and by enzymes of the cytochrome P450 family, namely, the same enzymes involved in the metabolism of ARA and DHA.
 It may be also oxidized by free radicals, too.
 The mediators produced, such as epoxy- and mono-, di-, and trihydroxy derivatives, which are called oxidized linoleic acid metabolites (OXLAMs), are involved in cell signaling and regulation of pain and inflammation.

-Because linoleic acid can be converted to arachidonic acid, which is the precursor of bioactive lipid mediators, some with anti-inflammatory activities or able to promote the resolution of inflammatory injuries, others with pro-inflammatory activities, it was hypothesized that tissue levels of ARA could be reduced by reducing LA intake.
-However, at least in subjects who consume a typical Western diet, this does not seem to occur, as LA conversion to ARA is very modest, between 0.3 percent and 0.6 percent, similarly to what occurs in the conversion of ALA to DHA.
-Furthermore, it has been suggested that the profile of lipid mediators, as well as inflammatory response to a diet rich in linoleic acid are influenced by the FADS1 genotype, where FADS1 gene encodes for delta-5 desaturase (EC 1.14.19.44), the enzyme that catalyzes the second desaturation reaction of arachidonic acid synthesis pathway, that is, the desaturation of dihomo-gamma-linolenic acid to ARA.
+However, at least in subjects who consume a typical Western diet, this does not seem to occur, as LA conversion to ARA is very modest, between 0.3 percent and 0.6 percent, similarly to what occurs in the conversion of ALA to DHA.[20]
+Furthermore, it has been suggested that the profile of lipid mediators, as well as inflammatory response to a diet rich in linoleic acid are influenced by the FADS1 genotype, where FADS1 gene encodes for delta-5 desaturase (EC 1.14.19.44), the enzyme that catalyzes the second desaturation reaction of arachidonic acid synthesis pathway, that is, the desaturation of dihomo-gamma-linolenic acid to ARA.[13]

 For most animals, including humans, linoleic acid is an essential fatty acid, and plays important roles acting either directly or through its metabolites.

-• It can be used as an energy source.
+• It can be used as an energy source.[27]
 For example, it enters the brain at a rate comparable to that of DHA, ARA and other fatty acids.
-ARA and DHA are mostly incorporated into membrane phospholipids whereas almost 60 percent of linoleic acid is oxidized by the beta-oxidation pathway.
-Furthermore, part of the acetate produced is used for cholesterol synthesis within the brain.
+ARA and DHA are mostly incorporated into membrane phospholipids, whereas almost 60 percent of linoleic acid is oxidized by the beta-oxidation pathway.
+Furthermore, part of the acetate produced is used for cholesterol synthesis within the brain.[4]

 • As a component of membrane phospholipids, it is involved in the maintenance of membrane fluidity.